Trusted Litigation Lawyer Toronto: Strategic Advocacy & Lean Execution

 Not necessarily.
 The vast majority of civil lawsuits in Ontario are resolved through negotiation or mediation long before a trial happens.
 If your case does go to trial, or if you need to be questioned during the Discovery phase, you will need to attend.

-No lawyer can guarantee a specific outcome in court, as the results depend entirely on the evidence, the credibility of witnesses, and how a judge interprets the law.
+No lawyer can guarantee a specific outcome in court, as results depend entirely on the evidence, the credibility of witnesses, and how a judge interprets the law.
 We promise to provide you with an honest assessment of your case's strengths and weaknesses so you can make informed decisions.